.jpeg)

 This course also offers you the chance to work on real research projects as part of established research groups.
 This collaborative work will see you design, assess, implement and review solutions to real-life engineering problems.

-You will be given the option to specialise in materials for the energy transition, and if you meet the additional criteria will be eligible for the following extra annotation on your degree certificate: Specialising in Materials for the Energy Transition.
+You will be given the option to specialise in materials for the Energy Transition or Theory and Simulation of Materials and if you meet the additional criteria will be eligible for the following extra annotation on your degree certificate: Specialising in Materials for the Energy Transition or Specialising in Theory and Simulation of Materials.

 Structure